-For some new kids on the block, it’s hard to envision what public relations and marketing were before the coming of digital and social media.
-When we discuss this around the office, we hear about how much easier it is to send out an email vs. faxing press releases to reporters.
+For many of today’s communications practitioners, it’s hard to envision what public relations and marketing were before the coming of digital and social media.
 It’s clear to everyone that the course of the industry has changed significantly, even over the past two decades.
-That said, when we look back in history, there’s a common trend, a common thread.
-See if you can spot it in these examples below.
+That said, when we look back in history, there’s also a common trend, a common thread.

 While not the “father” of public relations, some of the best tactics of promotion and public “agentry” were the result of circus promotions by legendary circus entertainer P.T.
 Barnum.
 Marketing his circus as “The Greatest Show on Earth”, he was extremely #creative (and #ballsy!) in his approach to advertising and publicizing the tour.
 While not entirely honorable, his approach was astoundingly successful when it came to getting people in the door and making his a household name.
 Barnum is often attributed the famous PR quote, “I don’t care what you say as long as you spell my name correctly.”

 The third oldest profession

 In 1450, the Gutenberg press made the mass production of materials like newspapers, flyers, etc., easier on mankind.
 Gutenberg’s press was initially invented for the mass production of Bibles; shortly thereafter, presses were used for the publication of adult entertainment.
 The marketing and communications smarties then used it to create newspapers, flyers, brochures, and advertisements.
 The ease of production made it easier to spread the word about events and in 1839, this mass production caused an uproar and a ban of posters on private property in London.